PlentiFi-app/.github/profile/README.md

 # PlentiFi - Blockchain Made Easy 🔗

-Welcome to PlentiFi!
+Welcome to PlentiFi! <br>
 PlentiFi is designed to simplify the implementation and usage of blockchain technology.
-Developed by Amaury Denny and Nathan Hervier, this solution addresses the barriers to entry for both developers and end-users, aiming to make blockchain as accessible and user-friendly as Web2 applications.
-PlentiFi is a non-custodial Account Abstraction solution powered by biometrics, enabling seamless interaction with blockchain protocols.
+This solution addresses the barriers to entry for both developers and end-users, aiming to make blockchain as accessible and user-friendly as Web2 applications.
+PlentiFi is a non-custodial Account Abstraction solution powered by biometrics and session keys, enabling seamless interaction with blockchain protocols.

 ## ⌚️ State of the Art